BackyardBrains/docs.backyardbrains.com/docs/Neuron/NSB/ExperimentKits/index.md

 *talk about neurotransmitters like caffiene, SSRI's, alcohol*

+Somethings in your everyday lives are neurotransmitters that you might not even think!
+Caffeine is one of the most widely consumed psychoactive substances in the world.
+It primarily works by blocking adenosine receptors in the brain.
+Adenosine is a neurotransmitter that promotes sleep and relaxation.
+By inhibiting its action, caffeine prevents the onset of drowsiness, making you feel more alert and awake.

 *option of going further into detail about the mechanism -reuptake etc.*

 Neurotransmitters in the brain are stored in vesticles, and is released by a neuron in order to make another neuron react depending on what's inside.
 Certain neurotransmitters will make the post-synaptic neuron fire more which are called excitatory neurotransmitters.
 Others will make the post-synaptic neuron fire less which are called inhibitory neurotransmitters.